eyecantell/prepdir/README.md

 - Temporary files: `*.pyc`, `*.log`
 - `prepdir`-generated files: Files like `prepped_dir.txt` (unless `--include-prepdir-files` is used)

+### **UUID Scrubbing**

+By default, `prepdir` scrubs UUIDs in file contents, replacing them with `00000000-0000-0000-0000-000000000000`.
+UUIDs are matched as standalone tokens (surrounded by word boundaries, e.g., whitespace or punctuation) to avoid replacing embedded strings.
+Configure via:

+- `SCRUB_UUIDS`: Set to `false` to disable UUID scrubbing.
+- `REPLACEMENT_UUID`: Specify a custom UUID for replacement.

 ### **Creating a Config**

 Initialize a project-level config with default settings: